 She’s had some great accomplishments in her life: number one in her class in nursing school, a skilled nurse, a lifetime accountant for the family Courier Express route, six healthy children, 18 grandkids, ten great-grandkids, a husband who always knew the difference between right and wrong, a hole in one, attended a Super Bowl, and sound relationships with all of her daughters-in-law and son-in-law.

 Twelve years ago, we celebrated their 50th wedding anniversary, and what a party it was, with that monstrous-size family of theirs.
 Twelve years later, they are still going strong, and Norman appreciates all she does for him.
 I made a choice not to move away 26 years ago, and as I look back at the life we’ve enjoyed in Buffalo, I’d say that was a pretty wise move.

 Mom retired from nursing at age 75, and the caregiver in her has held strong for all of us.
 My family often wonders how many term papers she typed, how many cab rides she took us to the doctor, and how many times she walked to the grocery store.

 I often tell her how much I love what I do, and she told me her dad retired from farming at age 93.
 That gives me hope for the next 27 years, and I hope to be as prosperous and successful as he was.

-We spent many years traveling back to the family farm in Ohio and those are memories we’ll all cherish forever.
+We spent many years traveling back to the family farm in Ohio, and those are memories we’ll all cherish forever.
 In the world of lavish vacations and social media, I wouldn’t trade those family farm vacations for anything.
-She taught us values, the difference between right and wrong, and strong morals.
-I’d say she did a great job.